Danilo-Taveira/Danilo-Taveira/README.md

 <h3>• Conect with me: </h3>

-<h4>Feel free to get in touch or connect to discuss potential collaborations, opportunities or just to exchange ideas about the world of technology:</h4>
+<p>Feel free to get in touch or connect to discuss potential collaborations, opportunities or just to exchange ideas about the world of technology:</p>

 <div>
   <a href="https://instagram.com/danilo.navega" target="_blank"><img src="https://img.shields.io/badge/-Instagram-%23E4405F?style=for-the-badge&logo=instagram&logoColor=white" target="_blank"></a>